cafasdon/WarrantyDog/README.md

 ## 🚀 **Quick Start Guide**

 > **🔒 Clean Database Startup**: WarrantyDog starts with a completely empty database.
 No pre-existing warranty data or session information is included.
 The application automatically creates and initializes the database schema on first startup.

+> **💾 Data Persistence**: All warranty data, API responses, and session information are stored in a persistent SQLite database using Docker volumes.
+Your data survives container restarts, updates, and system reboots.

 ### 📋 **Prerequisites**
 - **Docker Desktop** installed and running ([Download here](https://www.docker.com/products/docker-desktop/))